squat/kilo/docs/api.md

 ## DNSOrIP

 DNSOrIP represents either a DNS name or an IP address.
-IPs, as they are more specific, are preferred.
+When both are given, the IP address, as it is more specific, override the DNS name.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |